Bieber fans 15 in 1st complete game, Indians rout O’s 10-0

+CLEVELAND (AP) — Shane Bieber was determined to finish what he started, even if it meant playing hide-and-seek with his pitching coach.

-CLEVELAND (AP) — Shane Bieber struck out a career-high 15 in his first major league complete game and the Cleveland Indians routed the Baltimore Orioles 10-0 on Sunday.
+Bieber struck out a career-high 15 in his first major league complete game and the Cleveland Indians routed the Baltimore Orioles 10-0.

+“It was one of those days where everything was working,” he said.
+“Fortunately I was able to take advantage of it because they don’t come too often.
+A lot of guys will tell you that, just be able to take advantage of it.”

 The 23-year-old Bieber gave up five hits, didn’t walk anyone and threw 107 pitches.
 He bounced back from allowing four home runs against the Chicago White Sox in his last start.